 There are a few things you can do to stand out.
 The first thing is to look at your layout and design of the resume.

 According to some sources, employers may only look at your resume for 6 seconds.
 If your OT resume is cluttered and hard to read, the average manager won’t bother looking through all of the information.
 Instead, they’ll just toss it to the side and look at the next one.

 Keep your information brief and to the point.
 Pare down the information so only the relevant writing is shown.
 A small change, such as using quality paper or simple, elegant graphics can make your resume stand out from the rest of the stack.

 It may not seem like much, but an easy to read font that is large enough can make all the difference.
-Hand delivering your resume (while dressed and groomed professionally, of course) can also go a long way in making a good first impression.
+Hand delivering your resume (while being professionally dressed and groomed, of course) can also go a long way in making a good first impression.

 How Can You Improve Your Skills?

 Next, you need to make sure you have the skills that it takes to stand out.
 Getting additional certifications or qualifications is one straightforward way you can make your resume stand out.

 This includes pursuing training in a specific treatment approach, becoming a lymphedema specialist, or getting certified in a treatment modality.
 The more specialized your resume becomes, the more likely that you will get hired where you want to work.